haileytapia/portfolio/DiscordUserGuide.md

 ### Direct messages and friends UI

 Select **Direct Messages** from the top of the navigation pane to access your DMs and friends.
-It displays as the Discord logo and changes from white to purple when you select it.
+It displays as the Discord logo and becomes purple when you select it.

 When you view a DM, the UI consists of the following components: